its-serah/Pixel-Cortex/README.md

 - **Text (.txt)**: Direct processing

 ### Adding Policies
-1. Place policy documents in the `policies/` directory
+1. Place policy documents in the `policies/` directory (or set POLICIES_DIR in .env)
-2. Restart the backend service (auto-indexes on startup)
+2. In Lightweight mode, build index with: `POST /api/rag/index` (AI Workbench UI provides a button)
-3. Or manually trigger reindexing via API: `POST /api/policies/reindex`
+3. In the original stack, you can reindex via `POST /api/policies/reindex` (if enabled)

 ### Sample Policies Included
 - `hardware_policy.md`: Hardware troubleshooting procedures